 This webpage contains affiliate links.
 See more details here.

-Several tours we experienced fell short, offering mediocre food portions and guide quality that didn't justify their high prices.
+Let's be honest - not all food tours in Rome, Italy, lived up to our expectations.
+Several tours we took fell short, offering tiny food portions and guide quality that didn't justify their high price.
 We just skip these tours from our list!

-We had a fantastic experience on this 4-hour Rome morning food tour in Prati.
-From the Eccelso Hotel, we easily reached our guide Raluca.
 Once we gathered together and got to know each other, we went on our Roman foodie adventure.
 First, we sat down on the outdoor terrace of a local café, where we sipped espresso and ate cannoli (we can't get enough of this Sicilian sweet).

 Afterwards, it was pizza time.
 We had never eaten such richly topped pizza al taglio anywhere in Italy (our favourite ones were with potatoes and plenty of mortadella).
 We continued to come back here again and again.